Jess-FisherKappen/1701QCA-Assessment-2/index.md

 ![Image](design2.jpg)

 ### Final design concept ###
 A costume that has facial expressions.
 You would be able to control it so that it can portray different emotions such as happy or sad.

-*This more fully developed concept should include consideration of the interaction scheme, technical functionality, fabrication approach, materials to be used, and aesthetic.*
+I like the idea of recreating Bender from Futurama with EVA foam for the head and styrofoam for the eyes.
+It would need to look sleek and not have any wires showing, so there would need to be a compartment in the head.

 ### Interaction flowchart ###